louiswilliams/queueup-spotify/README.md

     -  `date_created` *Number*: Date created (UNIX)
     -  `last_updated` *Number*: Date last updated (UNIX)
     -  `key` *String*: Non-unique short name for the playlist
+    -  `distance` *Double*: If a location was sent to `/playlists/nearby`, this field exists and is the distance in meters to the playlist

 - *User*: User object that stores basic  information
     - `_id`: *String*: Internal ID.